 Changelog

-The changelog is available on the download page, as well as in the changelog.xml within the XPI package.
+The changelog is available on GitHub.
 Also, you may want to have a read to the ImageTweak development blog.

 Locales